iifl-logo

 Competitive and cost pressure risk

-The Company responds with speed to evolving markets, focusing on enhancing customer value through quality and timely products and services.
-The Company will moderate business costs by proactively engaging with suppliers, diversifying sourcing, and protecting its competitiveness to remain viable across market cycles.
+Mitigation: The Company responds swiftly to market dynamics by enhancing customer value through quality and timely deliveries.
+It moderates costs by engaging with suppliers, diversifying sourcing, and protecting competitiveness across business cycles.

 Supply chain risk